 What is the Balcony?

-A balcony is a platform or an extension made on the outside of the building or house.
-It is always made on the upper floors and therefore does not have the access to the ground.
+A balcony is a platform or an extension made outside the building or house.
+It is always made on the upper floors and therefore cannot access the ground.

-It is mostly enclosed on three sides by walls or balustrades.
+It is mostly enclosed on three sides by walls or fences.
 A balcony can be open or have a roof.

-A balcony is usually small in area, however, these days it is a trend to create theatre balconies.
+A balcony is small in area.
+However, these days it is a trend to create theatre balconies.
 A balcony is made using concrete, bricks, iron, etc.

-But in the past few years, other materials are being used to make it attractive.
-It is generally supported by columns or console brackets.
+But in the past few years, other materials have been used to make it attractive.
+Columns or console brackets support it.

-A balcony does not have any specific purposes and is mostly used as space enlargers.
+A balcony has no specific purpose and is mostly used as a space enlarger.
 It serves as an open area who do not have access to the yards.

 They are an area to enjoy fresh air and sunlight.